SJSU272LabF18/SalePredict/README.md

 ### Project Idea 3: TakeMeHome! - A Ride Companion App
 Attacks on students while traveling back home from campus are frequent.
 Being from different majors and having different lecture timings, it gets difficult for the students to travel in groups, even when they live on the same route.
 The app will help match them to other users AKA *travel companions*, any time of the day, based on their route.
 Before they choose to start off together, users would be able to assess the matched companion's credibility based on their ratings.
 As an added security measure, only users with an edu id will be able to sign up for the service.
+Google Maps API is used to map all the companions on the geographic plane.
 APIs of VTA-Transit/Uber/etc would be attached, for companions that use some mode of transport on their way.